Green-Software-Foundation/real-time-cloud/PRFAQ for RealTimeCarbonMetrics.md

-[THIS IS A PRE-DRAFT PR-FAQ EVERYTHING HERE IS SPECULATIVE, NO CLOUD PROVIDERS HAVE AGREED TO DO ANYTHING YET]
+[THIS IS A DRAFT PR-FAQ EVERYTHING HERE IS SPECULATIVE, NO CLOUD PROVIDERS HAVE AGREED TO DO ANYTHING YET]

 **AMAZON, MICROSOFT AND GOOGLE JOINTLY ANNOUNCE SUPPORT FOR GREEN SOFTWARE FOUNDATION STANDARDIZED REAL-TIME ENERGY AND CARBON METRICS**